 Needing to avoid the ex parte communication that might occur through less formal channels, I arranged for what is termed a show cause hearing for the first available time on the court’s calendar.
 At the hearing the court would address on the record both the issue of telephone access and Myers’ third motion for a competency evaluation, a motion renewed through his new standby attorney.

 The court convened for the show cause hearing a few days later, near the end of March.
-The judge had required the appearance of the prosecutor, a captain from the jail, the director of the office of public defense, and Myers himself with his newly appointed attorney — the one he had requested.
+The judge had required the appearance of the prosecutor, a captain from the jail, staff from the office of public defense, and Myers himself with his newly appointed attorney — the one he had requested.
 Having assembled the entire group at one time the judge anticipated being able to determine together what the holdup was, and to devise an approach that would ensure a resolution.
 Soon, he hoped, we could proceed without additional obstacles to the trial ahead.

 And yet, despite our efforts to identify the individuals with the most authority over the issues to be addressed, by the end of the hearing we were no closer to understanding why Myers had not received an access number for the telephone.
 The captain assured the court that his staff would investigate and take care of the matter right away.
 He agreed to have one of the staff sergeants contact me by the end of the week with an update.

 The judge had addressed the telephone issue as well as he could that day, and he now turned to Myers’ renewed motion for a competency evaluation.
 It was his third motion; the first two had been denied.